qmk/qmk_firmware/Home.md

 ### Linux

 To ensure you are always up to date, you can just run `sudo util/install_dependencies.sh`.
-That should always install all the dependencies needed.
+That should always install all the dependencies needed. **This will run `apt-get upgrade`.**

 You can also install things manually, but this documentation might not be always up to date with all requirements.